 Whether you are looking for a dining set for your patio, chaise lounges for your pool, a bench for your garden or porch or for any other outdoor furniture, the natural good looks of wood make it a favorite among many home owners.
 If you are searching for wooden outdoor furniture that is attractive and affordable, three options stand out: red cedar, white cedar and pine.
 Each type of wood has its pros and cons.
-Here is some information from Outdoor Furniture Plus on these three popular wood choices for outdoor furniture to help you make the right decision.
+Here is some information from Outdoor Furniture Plus on red cedar vs. white cedar vs. pine wood for outdoor furniture to help you make the right decision.

 Cedar is a smart choice, whether you are thinking about red cedar or white cedar.
 This aromatic, prolific North American softwood primarily grows in Canada and in the northern United States.
 Plentiful and affordable, cedar also boasts a distinctive scent and a close-grained, handsome look that will draw compliments.

 Cedar's advantages extend beyond its appeal to the senses.
 Because its natural oils repel insects and just about any weather events Mother Nature can dish out, this wood is an ideal choice for outdoor furniture.
 Although time will reveal knots and cracks, cedar wood furniture can last 20 years or more without warping, splitting or rotting.
 It will resist mold, mildew and decay.
 As it ages, cedar's color naturally changes from an attractive light yellowish brown to a mature silver gray.

 The two most common cedar species used in the U.S. for outdoor furniture are Western red cedar and Eastern white cedar.
 Each type of cedar is beautiful, strong and durable, perfect for most types of outdoor furniture.